dotnet/vscode-csharp/debugger.md

 The following steps have to executed for every project.

 ##### 1: Get a project
 You can start from scratch by creating an empty project with `dotnet new`.
-Begin by opening the terminal in Visual Studio Code (`View->Integrated Terminal`) or use Command Prompt and type these commands:
+Begin by opening the terminal in Visual Studio Code (`View->Integrated Terminal`) and type these commands:

     cd ~
     mkdir MyApplication